 - Close windows to block as much sound as possible, and opt for double-paned windows whenever possible to make them more insulating.

 - Use white noise such as fans or sound machines in bedrooms, and position the machines near windows to cover as much birdsong as possible.

 - Trim trees and shrubs to remove the exposed perches birds use for morning songs, encouraging them to move elsewhere for their part in the chorus.

 - Remove bird feeders in the late afternoon or early evening to encourage birds to find evening roosts further away so they are not nearby when they begin to sing the next morning.

-The dawn chorus is an amazing auditory phenomenon that many birders enjoy, and understanding why birds sing so close to sunrise can help every birder better appreciate this time of day for enjoying birdsong.
+The dawn chorus is an amazing auditory phenomenon that many birders enjoy.
+Understanding why birds sing so close to sunrise can help every birder better appreciate this time of day for enjoying the birdsong.